Rental Guides · Last updated 2 June 2026

 Walk to border: 10 to 20 minutes on foot

-The Centro is the most practical choice if you are crossing the border every day.
-You can walk to the Avenida España and the pedestrian crossing without needing a car or bus, and the neighbourhood has everything you need within a few blocks: supermarkets, pharmacies, tapas bars, cafes, the market.
+Centro is the most practical choice if you are crossing the border every day.
+You can walk to the Avenida España pedestrian crossing without needing a car or bus, and the neighbourhood has everything within a few blocks: supermarkets, pharmacies, tapas bars, the market.

-The flat quality varies.
-Older buildings in the centre tend to have smaller rooms and less natural light.
-Newer renovated flats command a premium.
-For a decent renovated 1-bed, budget around €600 to €700 per month at the time of writing.
+Flat quality varies.
+Older buildings tend to have smaller rooms and less natural light.
+Renovated flats command a premium.
+Public listings indicate a decent renovated one-bed runs around €600 to €700 per month at the time of writing.

-Walk to border: 25 to 40 minutes on foot, 10 minutes by bus
+Walk to border: 25 to 40 minutes on foot, around 10 minutes by bus

 For people who drive to Gibraltar, cycle, or take the bus, La Atunara is genuinely good value.
-The area has a working-class, authentic feel that some renters prefer to the more central streets.
-The beach is literally at the end of the road.
+The area has an authentic, working-class feel and the beach is at the end of the road.

 Santa Margarita: Family-Friendly and Balanced